SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/docker-opentelemetry.md

 ## Collecting Logs, Metrics, and Installing app for Docker​

-Follow the below steps for collecting logs, metrics, and installing the app.
+As part of data collection setup and app installation, you can select the **Docker - OpenTelemetry** app from the **App Catalog** and click on **Install App**.
+Follow the steps below to configure the collection.

 ### Step 1: Set up Collector